 - Select the 'Apply online' button.

-- Select the 'Services' tab on your dashboard.
+- Select the 'My services' tab on your dashboard.

 - Agree to the Terms and Conditions.